-Given the significant service and financial implications of many operational and capital initiatives, over the years, CHWD has increasingly committed resources to public education and outreach.
-In 2021, CHWD hired its first Communications and Public Engagement Manager to coordinate a multifaceted communication and outreach program.
-Some of CHWD's platforms for communication include its website (recently redesigned and re-launched as part of CHWD's Centennial in 2020), its direct-mail Waterline newsletter (and more recently its Facebook site), annual visits to neighborhood associations, and through its establishment of a 25-member Customer Advisory Committee (CAC) to consider options how to phase, cost and fund water main and meter replacements.
-Also in 2021, CHWD launched its new Garden Corps of customers to plant and maintain its Water Efficient Demonstration Garden at the Sylvan Ranch Community Garden.
+Given the significant service and financial implications of many operational and capital initiatives, over the years CHWD has increasingly committed resources to public education and outreach.
+In 2021, CHWD hired its first Communications and Public Engagement Manager to coordinate a multifaceted communications and outreach program.
+Some of CHWD's platforms for communication include its website, social media (YouTube, Facebook, Nextdoor, Instagram and Twitter), its direct-mail Waterline newsletter, annual visits to neighborhood associations, and its establishment of a 25-member Customer Advisory Committee (CAC) to consider options for phasing, costs and funding of water main and meter replacements.
+Also, CHWD maintains a Garden Corps of customers who maintain its Water Efficient Demonstration Garden at the Sylvan Ranch Community Garden.
+Lastly, the CHWD staff team participates in and maintains active memberships with many community groups, including Rotary, Kiwanis, Soroptimist, Citrus Heights Chamber of Commerce and the